nknorg/nkn/README.md

 Note: This is the official **full node** implementation of the NKN protocol, which relays data for clients and earn mining rewards.
-For **client** implementation which can send and receive data (currently for free!), please refer to:
+For **client** implementation which can send and receive data, please refer to:

 * [nkn-sdk-go](https://github.com/nknorg/nkn-sdk-go)
 * [nkn-sdk-js](https://github.com/nknorg/nkn-sdk-js)